-- PNH can be devastating, causing organ damage, pain, and impairing your quality of life3-5
+- PNH can be devastating, causing organ damage, pain, and impairing your Health-Related quality of life

-- The fact that red blood cells are destroyed in PNH is bad because red blood cells have the important task of helping to deliver oxygen and remove waste from your body3
+- The fact that red blood cells are destroyed in PNH is bad because red blood cells have the important task of helping to deliver oxygen and remove waste from your body

-Hemolysis happens constantly and at high rates in PNH, which could put you at risk for serious health problems.1,6,7 Hemolysis is the main cause of the major health problems in PNH, including the most severe.1 Reducing hemolysis is key to managing your PNH.4 In addition, the signs and symptoms of PNH are often similar to other diseases.7,8 This is what makes PNH tough to diagnose.
+Hemolysis happens constantly and at high rates in PNH, which could put you at risk for serious health problems.
+Hemolysis is the main cause of the major health problems in PNH, including the most severe.
+Reducing hemolysis is key to managing your PNH.
+In addition, the signs and symptoms of PNH are often similar to other diseases.
+This is what makes PNH tough to diagnose.

-The earlier PNH is diagnosed, however, the sooner your doctor can begin to treat you.
-Early treatment is important for improving your condition.9,10
+The earlier PNH is diagnosed, however, the sooner your doctor can begin to manage your disease.

-- PNH is a serious, unpredictable, and life-threatening disease5
+- PNH is a serious, unpredictable, and life-threatening disease

-- Everyone experiences PNH differently, making it difficult to diagnose7,8
+- Everyone experiences PNH differently, making it difficult to diagnose

-- PNH is treatable.
-There's a lot you can do
+- PNH can be managed.
+There’s a lot you can do

 PNH is a rare disease, but you are not alone